Bengal Subah: Government

-The state government was headed by a Viceroy (Subedar Nizam) appointed by the Mughal Emperor between 1576 and 1717.
+The state government was headed by a viceroy (Subedar Nizam) appointed by the Mughal Emperor between 1576 and 1717.
 The Viceroy exercised tremendous authority, with his own cabinet and four prime ministers (Diwan).
-The three deputy viceroys for Bengal proper, Bihar and Orissa were known as the Naib Nazims.
+The three deputy viceroys for Bengal proper, Bihar, and Orissa were known as the Naib Nazims.
 An extensive landed aristocracy was established by the Mughals in Bengal.
 The aristocracy was responsible for taxation and revenue collection.
-Land holders were bestowed with the title of Jagirdar.
+Landholders were bestowed with the title of Jagirdar.
 The Qadi title was reserved for the chief judge.
 Mansabdars were leaders of the Mughal Army, while faujdars were generals.
 The Mughals were credited for secular pluralism during the reign of Akbar, who promoted the religious doctrine of Din-i Ilahi.
 Later rulers promoted more conservative Islam.

 In 1717, the Mughal government replaced Viceroy Azim-us-Shan due to conflicts with his influential deputy viceroy and prime minister Murshid Quli Khan.
 Growing regional autonomy caused the Mughal Court to establish a hereditary principality in Bengal, with Khan being recognised in the official title of Nazim.
 He founded the Nasiri dynasty.
 In 1740, following the Battle of Giria, Alivardi Khan staged a coup and founded the short-lived Afsar dynasty.
 For all practical purposes, the Nazims acted as independent princes.
 European colonial powers referred to them as Nawabs or Nababs.